JayanshJ/JayanshJ.github.io/FORMATTING_ASSISTANT_README.md

 - The formatting is applied automatically to all AI responses
 - Original content meaning is preserved - only formatting changes
-- Works with all supported AI models (GPT-4, o3, etc.)
+- Works with all supported AI models (GPT-4.1, Image Gen, etc.)
 - Enhances readability without changing functionality

 ### ✅ Ready to Use